goodlyrottenapple/lamYcalc/docs/01_intro/01_intro.md

 -	Analysis and comparison of binder encodings
 -	Comparison of Agda and Isabelle
 -	Formalization of an intersection-type system for the $\lamy$ calculus and proof of subject invariance for intersection-types

+##Dissertation Structure

+The dissertation has 7 chapters and is split into three conceptual parts.
+The first part (chapters 1-3) describes the domain and the goals of this project, the second part (chapters 4 and 5) is a comparison of several mechanizations of the simply typed $\lamy$ calculus and the third part (chapter 6) discusses the intersection typing and associated proofs.
+\cref{chap:intro} is an overview of the aims and achievements of this project.
+\cref{chap:background} gives an introduction to the $\lamy$ calculus, together with an overview of the proof of confluence (Church Rosser).
+The chapter also introduces intersection types and discusses an important aspect of a fully formal mechanization of a $\lambda$-calculus, namely the treatment of binders in a fully formal setting of a theorem prover.
+\cref{chap:method} introduces the methodology used for comparing the different mechanizations discussed in later chapters.
+\cref{chap:compIsa} compares two mechanizations of the $\lamy$ calculus (nominal and locally nameless), focused around the treatment of binders.
+The comparison looks at the overall length and structure of the two formalizations, as well as using specific instances of the same definitions/lemmas across the two mechanizations, to illustrate the advantages and disadvantages of both mechanizations.
+\cref{chap:compAgda} details the differences between using Isabelle and Agda for formalizing the $\lamy$ calculus.
+\cref{chap:itypes} discusses the implementation details of intersection types for the $\lamy$ calculus and the various engineering choices that were made in order to simplify the ensuing proof of subject invariance.
+\cref{chap:concl} summarizes the outcomes of the project and details possible further work.